False and Misleading Margarine Commercials

 The way the graph should have been drawn not to be misleading.

-The underlying assumptions that lowering dietary intake of cholesterol and lowering serum cholesterol levels produce a corresponding reduction in heart disease.
+The underlying assumptions are that lowering dietary intake of cholesterol and lowering serum cholesterol levels produce a corresponding reduction in heart disease.
 These assumptions are certainly open to question (see Scientific American article).

 US Federal Trade Commission Charges the Maker of Promise Margarine for False and Misleading Advertising